 As with any property related to DBZ, the plot is insipid.
-One of the mad scientists, Dr. Kochin, is able to easily gather all 7 Dragonballs before Goku and company even figure out what is going on.
+A mad scientist, Dr. Kochin, is able to easily gather all 7 Dragonballs before Goku and company even figure out what is going on.
 Some defenders of Earth they are!
-What is the point of even having a radar if they are going
+What is the point of even having a radar if they are going to ignore

 After summoning the Eternal Dragon, instead of wishing for ultimate power to easily defeat anyone in the universe, Dr. Kochin wishes for a few piddly glaciers to melt.
 This frees up the main mad scientist, Dr. Wheelo, who has been trapped there for 50 years.

 Magically, despite being there all that time and unable to escape, he has a fully functioning laboratory, a power supply, and numerous minions when the glaciers are broken!
 Frankly, I was disappointed he didn't have a French restaurant with waiters, too.